7 Steps to Eating Less Meat Now

 6. Get out of your box.

 Without meat as a default option, cooking becomes a (healthy) challenge.
 So does eating out.
-You're forced to explore cuisines of other cultures that have eaten little meat for hundreds of years.
-Indian, Thai, and Chinese menus generally offer many vegetarian options, and cooking that food at home becomes an adventure.
+You’re forced to explore cuisines of other cultures that have eaten little meat for hundreds of years.
+Indian, Thai, and Chinese menus generally offer many plant-based options, and cooking that food at home becomes an adventure.

 Or hit your local farmers market, and learn to love buying fresh, local produce every week.
 This alone can add inspiration to previously lifeless cooking.